JeffGya/Unique-Selling-Points-WP-Widget/README.md

 Unique-Selling-Points-WP-Widget
 ===============================

-Widget for adding a unique selling point list with check marks to a sidebar in a wordpress theme.
+Widget for adding an unique selling point list with check marks to a sidebar in a wordpress theme.